 Kadcyla® is recommended for people who have locally advanced or secondary breast cancer who have previously been treated with trastuzumab and a taxane (another chemotherapeutic drug) after having surgery.
 If during or after treatment with trastuzumab and taxane the cancer comes back, Kadcyla® will be offered17.

-At the moment, if the second line of therapy (taxane chemotherapy regimen and trastuzumab emtansine) is unsuccessful, there are no future HER2-targeted treatments that are suggested.
+Alternatively, if the second line of therapy (taxane chemotherapy regimen and trastuzumab emtansine) is unsuccessful, there are no other HER2-targeted treatments that are suggested.
 Currently the NICE guidelines state that non-targeted chemotherapy, such as eribulin, should be used18.

 3. Kinase inhibitors